jordan-pierre/jordan-pierre/README.md

-Hi there 👋
+👋 Hi there, I'm **Jordan Pierre**
 ---
 ![GitHub followers](https://img.shields.io/github/followers/jordan-pierre?style=social)

 <!--**jordan-pierre/jordan-pierre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-I'm **Jordan Pierre** -- a Data & Analytics Consultant with experience as a Python Developer, Data Scientist, Data Science Implementation Specialist, and Data Engineer.
+A Data & Analytics Consultant with experience as a Python Developer, Data Scientist, Data Science Implementation Specialist, and Data Engineer.

 I love to learn, create, and think about how technology will impact our future.
 I'm currently moving all my notes from Google Keep into a public space on my personal website, which you can find [here](https://jordan-pierre.github.io/).